 There are only a few barriers to entry for a home inspection business.
 Your biggest challenges will be:

-It’s a highly competitive market that will require building relationships with realtors
+• A highly competitive market that will require building relationships with realtors

 Now that you know what’s involved in starting a home inspection business, it’s a good idea to hone your concept in preparation to enter a competitive market.

 Why?
-Identify an opportunity
+Identify an Opportunity

 Research home inspection businesses in your area to examine their services, price points, and customer reviews.
 You’re looking for a market gap to fill.
-For instance, maybe the local market is missing a home inspector that offers virtual inspections.
+For instance, maybe the local market is missing a home inspector who offers virtual inspections.

 You might consider targeting a niche market by specializing in a certain aspect of your industry such as new construction inspections.

-In addition to basic home inspection services you could become certified to do add-on types of inspections such as radon gas testing and termite inspections.
+In addition to basic home inspection services, you could become certified to do add-on types of inspections, such as radon gas testing and termite inspections.

 How much should you charge for home inspection services?

-Home inspection prices range from $300 to $450, but generally cost about $400.
+Home inspection prices range from $300 to $450, but generally cost about $340.
 Your ongoing expenses will be low so you should aim for a profit margin of at least 90%.

 Real estate agents usually recommend home inspectors to their buyer clients so your main target market will be realtors.
 Calling real estate agents personally to build relationships with them is the best way to get business.
 You can also find them on LinkedIn.